Are You Practicing Unhealthy Self-Care? Ask Yourself These 4 Questions

 It’s vital to remember that stress and occasional sadness are different from anxiety and depression.
 We often see the word “anxiety” used loosely to describe basic stress instead of the more serious health concern that it is.

 Claims that self-care can cure anxiety often refer to this watered-down version of the word, creating confusion.
+Since the meaning of these terms is so important, let’s now examine how you may be practicing unhealthy forms of self-care (and what to do about it).

 You Deserve a 7-Day Mental Health Break (Follow This Wellness Guide)